lufurt/FinanceTool-Translated/README.md

 # FinanceTool-Translated
-A translation from Gabriel Bittencourts' Finance Tool Tool for viewing the history and evolution of your club's finances in Dugout-Online
+A translation from Gabriel Bittencourts' Finance Tool, for viewing the history and evolution of your club's finances in Dugout-Online.

 ## Installation
 1. install [tampermonkey](https://www.tampermonkey.net/) in your browser